Advertiser Disclosure

 Does the Caribbean have nice beaches?

 The Caribbean is known for its beaches.
-There are stretches that are more geared towards traditional tourism with amenities and all-inclusive resorts.
+There are stretches that are more geared toward traditional tourism with amenities and all-inclusive resorts.
 There are also sections that are more wild and natural.
 Each Caribbean island’s beaches are different, with their own unique perks.

 Are there any sharks in the Caribbean?